Brazil's tax reform: main changes you need to know

 • Federal Level: Contribution on Goods and Services (CBS) replacing two federal taxes (PIS and COFINS).
 Note that differently from what was expected, the Tax on Industrialised Products (IPI) will be maintained with its incidence under zero rates as off 2027 (except for products manufactured in the Free Trade Zones).

-• State Level: Tax on Goods and Services (IBS) replacing state and municipal taxes (ICMS and ISS).
+• State Level: Tax on Goods and Services (IBS) replacing state and municipal taxes (ICMS and ISS) in Brazil.
 IBS will apply to domestic transactions with tangible or intangible goods/products, services, legal rights and rental, as well as importing.
 Although the tax will make national legislation uniform, each federative entity will be liable to set its own rate.

 Popularly called a “Sin Tax”, the Selective Tax (IS) will be required on the federal level for the production, extraction, trading or importing of goods and services considered as harmful to health or the environment.
 Taxation on specific items will be defined by subsequent complementary laws and cannot be cumulative with IPI.